patternfly-java/patternfly-java/README.md

 ## Event Handlers

 These methods add event handlers for various event to the component.
-They are usually named `on<Event>()` and return the component so that the method call can be chained with other methods.
+They are usually named `on<Event>()`, accept an event handler, and return the component so that the method call can be chained with other methods.
+PatternFly Java defines some [common event handlers](https://patternfly-java.github.io/apidocs/org/patternfly/handler/package-summary.html) that are reused in all components.
+In some cases, components also use specific event handlers that only apply to the component.

 ```java
 Drawer drawer = drawer().id("drw")